mhjensen/Physics321/README.md

   - Video of lecture at https://youtu.be/t_bStzWIVJY
   - Handwritten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2023/NotesFebruary1.pdf
 - Friday 2/3:  Conservation laws and problem solving.
 Deadline third homework.
+  - Video of exercise session, first 20 min, hints for exercises 5 and 6 at https://youtu.be/SN6Rms9LlNs
 - Good reads are Taylor sections 3.1-3.5 and 4.1-4.3 and AMS chapters 10-14.